carbidethegreate/obo2/docs/PROJECT_PLAN.md

 	4. Squash merge into main, auto‑deploy to staging.
 	5. Tags – bump minor version every merged epic, patch for hot‑fixe
         6. Validate package.json syntax after edits using jq . package.json or use an online JSON linter.
+        7. Copy .env.example to .env and run `npm run init-db` on first setup.

 10. Testing Strategy